NBA Teams Start to Reopen, as Testing Plan Begins Emerging

 “Great to be back,” Osman wrote on Instagram, as he took a selfie standing in what appeared to be an otherwise-empty practice gym.

-And the Orlando Magic revealed that they have been authorized by health officials in Orange County, Florida to test players and staff.
-In a letter obtained by The Associated Press, Orange County has more than enough testing resources for health-care workers and asymptomatic individuals.
+Another good sign: the Orlando Magic revealed that they have been authorized by health officials in Orange County, Florida to test players and staff.
+In a letter obtained by AP, Orange County told the Magic it has more than enough testing resources for health-care workers and asymptomatic individuals.

 “With the Orange County Department of Health authorization, the NBA has advised us that we are able to have our players tested,” Magic spokesman Joel Glass said.